r44j-vadeghar/50DaysOfCode/README.md

 # 100DaysOfCode
-We all know, consistency is key to many aspects of our life.
-So, it’s time to take action towards consistency. <br />

 This ***100 Days of Code*** is all about being consistent with something related to code in particular for about 100 days.
 Maybe, an hour a day makes us go through 100 hours throughout the course.
 So, 100 hours are more for getting started with something.
 Therefore, 100 Days of Code. <br /><br />

 My _100 Days of Code_ is all about ***Data Structures & Algorithms*** through **C++**.
 At the end of this course, I think I’ll be getting a lot of practice on Data Structures and Algorithms.<br />